Register Now for Classes

 - How to register for classes

-In order to remain registered for JJC classes, you must pay your bill on time.
+We don't want to lose you!
+So to make sure you stay registered for classes, you must pay your bill on time.
 Please note:

 - A bill will be mailed to your address on file and sent to your JJC email address

 - If you have not completed your financial aid file by the priority deadline, you may have to pay for classes to secure your schedule.
 You could be eligible for a refund once your financial aid processes.
-Eligible refunds will be processed quicker if students sign up for direct deposit.
+Eligible refunds will be processed quicker if a student signs up for direct deposit.

 - Make your payment via MyJJC.